streamnative/pulsar-hub/offloaders/gcs/2.5.1/gcs.md

 # How it works

 Pulsar's **segment oriented architecture** allows for topic backlogs to effectively grow very large without limit.
 However, this can become expensive over time.
 One way to alleviate this cost is to use **tiered storage**.
-With tiered storage, older messages in the backlog can be moved from BookKeeper to a cheaper storage mechanism, such as GCS, while still allowing clients to access the backlog as if nothing had changed.
+With tiered storage, older messages in the backlog can be moved from BookKeeper to a cheaper storage mechanism, while still allowing clients to access the backlog as if nothing had changed.

-Currently, StreamNative Platform supports **AWS S3**, **GCS**, and **filesystem** for long term storage.
+Currently, Pulsar supports **AWS S3**, **GCS**, and **filesystem** for long term storage.
 Offloading to long term storage can be triggered via REST API or CLI tools.
 You can pass as many as topics you want to retain on BookKeeper and brokers copy the backlog data to long term storage.
 The original data is deleted from BookKeeper after a configured delay.

-A topic in StreamNative Platform is backed by a log, known as a managed **ledger**.
+A topic in Pulsar is backed by a log, known as a managed **ledger**.
 This log is composed of an ordered list of segments.
-StreamNative Platform **only** writes to the final segment of the log.
+Pulsar **only** writes to the final segment of the log.
 All previous segments are sealed.
 The data within the segment is immutable.
 This is known as a segment oriented architecture.

 The tiered storage offloading mechanism takes advantage of this segment oriented architecture.
 When offloading is requested, the segments of the log are copied, one-by-one, to tiered storage.
 All segments of the log, apart from the segment currently being written to, can be offloaded.

 ![](/images/offloaders/gcs/pulsar-tiered-storage.png)

 On the broker, you need to configure the bucket and credentials for the cloud storage service.
 The configured bucket must exist before attempting to offload.
 If it does not exist, the offload operation fails.
-StreamNative Platform uses multi-part objects to upload the segment data.
+Pulsar uses multi-part objects to upload the segment data.
 It is possible that a broker could crash while uploading the data.
 It is recommended that you add a life cycle rule your bucket to expire incomplete multi-part upload after a day or two to avoid getting charged for incomplete uploads.

 # Reference